Greece's lenders call bond buyback a success, endorse aid

 To make up the shortfall, Athens asked its foreign lenders for an extra 1.29 billion euros over the 10 billion euros initially allotted to buy back all the 31.9 billion in bonds tendered in the scheme.

-Greece's major lenders -- EU paymaster Germany and the International Monetary Fund -- both endorsed the result, signaling Athens was on its way to getting over 34 billion euros in aid this month to recapitalize its struggling banks.
+Greece's major lenders -- European paymaster Germany and the International Monetary Fund -- both endorsed the result, signalling Athens was on its way to getting over 34 billion euros in aid this month to recapitalise its struggling banks.

 In a letter to lawmakers obtained by Reuters, Germany's finance ministry recommended paying out the next tranche of aid to Athens, saying the bond scheme had ensured Greek debt was sustainable.